DelineaXPM/delinea-platform/Scripts/SecretServer/Jira/Discovery/readme.md

 ### Custom Report

 - Navigate to ***Reports*** in your instance and click the ***New Report** button
-- Paste in the contents of the [Jira custom report](./Jira-additional-data-report.sql) into the Report SQL box
+- Paste the contents of the [Jira custom report](./Jira-additional-data-report.sql) into the Report SQL box
   - Update line 19 to match the name of the Discovery Source created in the previous step if you chose a different Name
     `WHERE ds.name = 'Jira Account Discovery` -> `WHERE ds.name = 'Your Custom Name`
 - Do not add a Chart